 Incidents that are reported to the appropriate departments at Gwynedd Mercy University will be addressed promptly and will be treated as discretely as possible.
 The procedures that govern the investigation of acquaintance rape will take into account both the need to gather the facts and the rights of all parties involved in the incident.

-Those within the campus community who are found responsible for rape or other sexual violence are subject to College sanctions, which may include suspension or expulsion from the University.
+Those within the campus community who are found responsible for rape or other sexual violence are subject to University sanctions, which may include suspension or expulsion from the University.
 The individual also may be subject to prosecution by the Office of the District Attorney under Pennsylvania criminal statutes.
-In any College disciplinary proceeding involving charges of sexual assault, the accused and the accuser are entitled to the same opportunity to have others present during the proceeding and both the accused and the accuser are informed of the outcome of the proceeding.
+In any University disciplinary proceeding involving charges of sexual assault, the accused and the accuser are entitled to the same opportunity to have others present during the proceeding and both the accused and the accuser are informed of the outcome of the proceeding.

 To pursue criminal options, it is important to preserve evidence.
 If the victim elects to go through the criminal justice system and/or receive medical treatment, personnel from Counseling Services will accompany the victim to the Hospital for evaluation, treatment and/or evidence collection.
 Whether the victim chooses to report an incident of rape or sexual violence to the Counseling Services office, the Public Safety Department or another resource center within the campus community, the victim will be informed of reporting options, including the right to report the incident fully and completely to the Lower Gwynedd Police Department, or the right to file no report.
-If requested, College personnel will assist the individual in notifying appropriate authorities.
+If requested, University personnel will assist the individual in notifying appropriate authorities.

 The Rape and Sexual Violence Policy is stated in the Public Safety and Security Guide which is available online at www.gmercyu.edu